bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ### Options

-Most programs take additional options that control their exact behavior.
+Most programs take additional options, or *flags*, that control their exact behavior.
 For example, `-F` and `-l` are options for `ls`.
 The `ls` program, like many programs, take a lot of options.
 But how do we know what the options are to particular commands?

-Most commonly used shell programs have a manual.
-Let's open the manual page for `ls`.
+Most commonly used shell programs have a manual, colloquially known as a *man page*.
+The joke here is so obvious that I probably don't need to make it, so, just know that once you know your Linux Kung-Fu you will be able to instead call up your *wo-man* page.
+In the meantime, let's open the manual page for `ls`.

 You can access the manual using the `man` program.